emqx/neuron-docs/en_US/configuration/north-apps/sparkplugb/sparkplug.md

 **Then add the action with the following parameters:**

-- Action Type: Message Repost
+- Action Type: Message republish
 - Purpose topic: SparkPlugB/test

 This action sends the decoded "Payload" to the `SparkPlugB/test` topic in JSON format.

 ![image-20230421143453011](./assets/image-20230421143453011.png)

-## Verify
+## Verify with MQTTX

 Here, the MQTTX tool is used to subscribe to the data decoded by the codec function of the EMQX rule engine, as shown in the figure: